marick/lens2/mostly_words/tutorial.md

 I got my first job as a programmer in 1975 (at the age of 16).
 I've seen a *lot* of programmers making judgments about technology new to them.
-When they reach for generalizations about "all programmers" or "all programs", they tend to do poorly.
-For example, from about 1983 (when I was a Common Lisp implementor) to the early '90s, I heard an endless number of people say that garbage collection was impractical for "serious work".
+When they reach for generalizations about "all programmers" or "all programs", they tend to predict poorly.
+For example, from about 1983 (when I was a [Common Lisp](https://en.wikipedia.org/wiki/Common_Lisp) implementor) to the early '90s, I heard an endless number of people say that garbage collection was impractical for "serious work".
 Machines (except for
 [expensive custom hardware](https://en.wikipedia.org/wiki/Lisp_machine))